Flu and Older Adults

 There are prescription drugs, called antivirals, that are used to treat people with the flu.
 If you take them within 48 hours after flu symptoms begin, these drugs can make you feel better more quickly.
 Antivirals can also help reduce your risk of complications from flu.
 Antibiotics do not help you recover from the flu.
 However, they are sometimes prescribed to treat a secondary infection if it is caused by bacteria.
 Bacteria are a different type of germ than viruses.

-If you are sick, rest and like juice and water, but not alcohol.
+If you are sick, rest and drink plenty of fluids like juice and water, but not alcohol.
 Over-the-counter medicines, such as acetaminophen or ibuprofen, can bring down your fever and might help with the aches and pains.

 It is important not to smoke if you are sick with the flu.
 It is a respiratory illness that can infect your lungs as well as your nasal passages.
 These same areas are also affected by smoking.